Just How Accurate Is Your Wrist-Based Heart Rate Monitor?

 #4: Chest Strap HR Monitors Can Slip Down

-Heart rate monitors that rely on a chest strap are also prone to sliding down or twisting around laterally from their initial placement over the course of a run.
+Heart rate monitors that rely on a chest strap are prone to sliding down or twisting around laterally from their initial placement while running or doing any cardio, especially if it’s high intensity.ย

 This is not only a frustrating nuisance, as you have to keep readjusting the strap or shimmying it back into position, but it also interferes with the consistency and overall percentage of heart rate data captured during the run.